dBish6/Quest_Casino_Full-Stack_App/README.md

 $ npm install
 $ npm run dev
 ```
 - Running `npm run dev` would run every project in the repo.
 If you want to run a specific project, use the --workspace flag.
-The _\<project\>_ would be the name in the package.json for a project.
+The _\<project\>_ would be the name in the package.json of a project.
 ```
 $ npm run dev --workspace <project>
 ```